Who Is Eligible?

 You also must ask the doctor, or other licensed or certified healthcare professional, to submit an additional signature on his or her professional letterhead or prescription form, verifying completion of your METROLift eligibility form.
 Remember, both the eligibility form (completely filled out) and the doctor’s additional signature must be submitted to METROLift for processing.
 Failure to do so will delay the processing of your application.

-available at METRO RideStore, 1900 Main St., or by calling METROLift Customer Service at 713-225-0119 or download PDF and download application letter (PDF).
+Applications are available on METRO’s website, www.RideMETRO.org, and at the METRO RideStore at 1900 Main at St. Joseph.
+Download application form (PDF) and download application letter (PDF).
 Send the completed application to:

 P.O.
 Box 61429